Ecuador

 Play "guess my age" with a tortoise

-See animals you can only witness in the Amazon
+See animals unique to the Amazon

-See animals you can only witness in the Amazon
+See animals unique to the Amazon

 Itinerary